 - Who are the people of the 'flock' that make up your own community?
 What characteristics does your community have?
-Do the newly baptised have special gifts or talents that can be used in ministering to particular members of your community? - Continue with the use of the Easter and initiation symbols in your prayer.
-Perhaps you could use a simple anointing ritual to strengthen the newly baptised in their continued growth.
-Pray for each other and for all the sheep of the flock, especially those who shepherd them.
+Do the newly baptised have special gifts or talents that can be used to minister to specific members of your community? - Continue using the Easter and initiation symbols in your prayer.
+You could use a simple anointing ritual to strengthen the newly baptised in their continued growth.
+Pray for each other, for all the sheep of the flock and for those who shepherd them.
 Conclude with an Easter song.